-- At the low end of the spectrum are branched chain amino acids – only 1% of their content is utilized by the body, with 99% resulting in waste that your body must then process and eliminate.
+- At the low end of the spectrum are BCAAs–only 1% of their content is utilized by the body, with 99% resulting in waste that your body must then process and eliminate.

 - Eggs are the winners in the food category with 48% being utilized and 52% converted to waste.

-Now compare those numbers to Kion Aminos – a massive 99% is put to work by the body, with only 1% leaving as waste.
-Not only that, but Kion Aminos is absorbed by the body within 23 minutes – and there is just 0.4 of a calorie per tablet, meaning a huge anabolic boost, muscle preserving effect, appetite satiation, and even a positive effect on sleep and neurotransmitters, with close to zero calories.
+Now compare those numbers to Kion Aminos—a massive 99% is put to work by the body, with only 1% leaving as waste.
+Not only that, but Kion Aminos are absorbed by the body within 23 minutes—and there is just 0.4 of a calorie per tablet, meaning a huge anabolic boost, muscle preserving effect, appetite satiation, and even a positive effect on sleep and neurotransmitters, with close to zero calories.